MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/New-MgBetaGroupConversationThread.md

 ## SYNOPSIS
 Create a new thread in the specified conversation.
 A thread and post are created as specified.
-Use reply thread to further post\nto that thread.
+Use reply thread to further postnto that thread.
 Or, if you get the post ID, you can also reply to that post in that thread.
 Note: You can also start a new conversation by first creating a thread.